How Do I Form an LLC in Colorado?

 • Plumbers and electricians

-Go to the Colorado Department of Regulatory Agencies to check out the full list of state-licensed occupations to find out if you need an occupational license.
-Also look into the city-specific requirements for the cities you’re operating in.
+Also, look into any specific requirements for the counties and cities you’re operating in.
 These can be general business licenses as well as industry-specific ones.
-For example, Denver does not have a general licensing requirement but does have licenses for food peddlers, dry cleaners, child care providers, and other businesses.
+For example, Denver does not have a general licensing requirement, but it does require licenses for food peddlers, dry cleaners, child care providers, and other specific businesses.

-5) Open a wage withholding account
+Open a wage withholding account

 You’ll need this if you’re hiring W-2 employees or withholding taxes from 1099 contractors.
 (Reasons to withhold taxes for 1099s can be found here.)

-6) Get a sales tax license
+Get a sales tax license

 Opening a wage withholding account will automatically set up a sales tax license for your business if you don’t have one already.